zy-yao/Biography/content/post/one-paper-received-in-journal-of-zhengzhou-university-natural-science-edition/index.md

   focal_point: Smart
   preview_only: false
 ---
-This is a new journal paper focus on appying a sequential attention based CNN in anomaly detection.
+This is a new journal paper focusing on appying a sequential attention based CNN in anomaly detection.